The ethnological collections describe Finnish popular culture from the 16th century to modern times.

 Objects are continuously being added to the collections through donations and purchases.
 Both single items and groups of multiple objects are accepted as donations.

 The researchers in charge of the artefacts are experts in cultural heritage.
 They produce scientific information on this field, offer guidance in questions concerning the collections and material cultural history, and provide answers to questions regarding the export of cultural artefacts.
-They are also in charge of the National Museum’s Sami collections, Forest Finn artefacts and the folk items in the Seurasaari Open-Air Museum.
+They are also in charge of the National Museum of Finland’s Sami collections, Forest Finn artefacts and the folk items in the Seurasaari Open-Air Museum.

 In addition to the National Museum, objects belonging in the collections are on display at other museums and folk buildings of the Finnish Heritage Agency.
 Some of the artefacts can also be viewed online in the Object of the Month series and the Finna service.